furnaceX/fabriq-api-docs/source/includes/resources/profiles/_media-private.md

 }
 ```

 Upload media files by sending a request of type `multipart/form-data`.
-The uploaded file should follow
-the specifications of RFC 2388 (which defines file transfers for the `multipart/form-data` protocol).

 <br>

 ARGUMENTS ||
 ---------:        | -----------
 file <br>**required**, *media file*  | The file to upload.
 Currently, only image files are supported
-primary_photo <br>*optional*, *boolean*  | Set to true to make this image the user's primary photo
 latitude <br>*optional*, *double*  | Latitude where media was captured
 longitude <br>*optional*, *double*  | Longitude where media was captured
 description <br>*optional* *string*  | User provided description of the media

 ### Returns
-This method returns a media object with details of the file uploaded.
+This method returns a [media](#media) object with details of the file uploaded.